 In considering this topic, the Working Group notes that the ICANN Board previously identified Communities as one of the areas for potential policy development work for subsequent procedures.
 The Working Group offers the above recommendations in an effort to guide improvements in the Community Priority Evaluation process.

 Rationale for Affirmation 34.1: The Working Group supports the overall approach used in the 2012 round for community-based applications, as well as the continued prioritization of applications in contention sets that have passed Community Priority Evaluation.
-Therefore, the Working Group affirms the concept derived from Implementation Guideline F as well as the text of Implementation Guideline H from 2007.
+Therefore, the Working Group affirms this approach as well as Implementation Guideline H* from 2007.

 Rationale for Recommendations 34.2 and 34.5 and Implementation Guidance 34.3: The Working Group believes that the 2012 CPE process lacked the appropriate level of transparency and predictability.
 The Working Group believes that transparency and predictability are essential objectives in the implementation of CPE and recommends that ICANN org seek opportunities to improve the evaluation process to ensure that evaluation criteria and the application of these criteria are transparent and predictable to all parties.
 The Working Group has provided specific suggestions in this regard through implementation guidance.
 In further support of transparency and predictability, the Working Group has recommended that evaluation procedures (including any supplemental dispute provider rules) are widely available before the opening of the application submission period.